How To Increase Submissions For Your Awards Program?

 Make sure to cover all points in the below checklist:

-- Unified and comprehensive messages including the prize, the target, and what solution or proposal you are looking for.
+- Unify the messages you communicate across all platforms.
+Make it include the prize, the target, and what solution or proposal you are looking for.
 Don’t forget to communicate the deadline consistently and include a link to the application page.

 - Communicate the elements included on the website on social media and via email.
 For example, make a post on the application process, one for the eligibility, another one for the judges with their profiles, etc.